Science says yes.

 It has been proven that meditation has amazing benefits – both for physical and mental well-being.
 Studies have shown that people who meditate have fewer stress hormones and lower blood pressure compared to those that don’t.

-Meditation helps you access your subconscious mind as you slow down your brainwaves.
-Meditating can help you get in touch with your unconscious mind which can result in better decision-making and information retention.
+Meditation can calm a busy mind and slow down your brainwaves.
+It can help you get in touch with your unconscious mind which can result in better decision-making and information retention.

 Get a massage